 “The complexity of some bundled offers makes them increasingly hard to interpret and poses additional challenges for consumers trying to compare prices and make informed decisions.
 In addition, bundling may make it harder for users to switch providers or drop a service.”

 The OECD reported other key factors to the success of the sector include long contract durations of mobile operators and the growing popularity of bundled offers of television, mobile and fixed telephony.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.